 The BBC documented the work of Black, Scholes, and Merton not only because they discovered an important formula, but also because they co-founded the hedge fund Long-Term Capital Management to apply some of their ideas, and the fund imploded spectacularly in 1998.

 In thinking about the evolution of GWP over thousands of years, I experienced something like what Merton experienced, except for the bits about winning a Nobel and almost bringing down the global financial system.
-I realized I needed a certain kind of math, then discovered that it exists and is called the Itô calculus.
+I realized I needed a certain kind of math, then discovered that it exists.

 One way to approximate the comet’s path is to program a computer.
 We could feed in a starting position and velocity, code formulas for where the object will be a nanosecond later given its velocity now, update its velocity at the new location to account for the sun’s pull, and repeat.
 This method is widely used.
 The miracle in calculus lies in passing to the limit, treating paths through time and space as accumulations of infinitely many, infinitely small steps, which no computer could simulate because no computer is infinitely fast.
 Yet passing to the infinite limit often simplifies the math.
 For example, plotting the smooth lines and curves in the graphs above required no heavy-duty number crunching even though the contours represent growth processes in which the absolute increment, additional dollars of GWP, is always changing.

 But classical calculus ignores randomness.
 It is great for modeling the fall of apples; not so much for the price of Apple.
 And not so much for rockets buffeted by turbulence, nor for the human trajectory, which has sustained shocks such as the fall of Rome, the Black Death, industrial take-off, world wars, depressions, and financial crises.
-It was Kyosi Itô who in the mid-20th century, more than anyone else, found a way to infuse randomness into the calculus of Newton and Leibniz.
-It is called the stochastic calculus, or the Itô calculus.
+It was Kyosi Itô who in the mid-20th century, more than anyone else, found a way to infuse randomness into calculus.
+The result is called the stochastic calculus, or the Itô calculus.
 (Though to listen to the BBC narrator, you’d think he invented the classical calculus rather than adding randomness to it.)